InblEric/Plant-Moisture-Reader/README.md

 12. The higher the number, the more moisture is present.
 13. You can use whichever software you'd like to graph the data.

 I read a value from the moisture sensor every 5 minutes.
 (Based on the delay in the arduino code).
+I now also read data from a water sensor.
+This is used to measure how much water is in the bucket I will use for my reservoir.
+All it does right now is print the value to console.

 I added a new file to allow graphing with python.
 Hopefully this will run automatically and host images to a server in the future, but for now it's a simple program that takes a file as a command line argument: